anvaka/common-words/README.md

 To prevent UI blocking for long periods of time, we need to add words asynchronously.
 Within one rendering thread cycle we add N words, and let browser handle user commands and updates.
 On the second loop cycle we add more, and so on.
-For these purposes I made [anvaka/rafor](https://github.com/anvaka/rafor) - asynchronous `for` loop iterator that adapts and distributes CPU load across multiple event loop cycles
+For these purposes I made [anvaka/rafor](https://github.com/anvaka/rafor), which is an asynchronous `for` loop iterator that adapts and distributes CPU load across multiple event loop cycles.

 ### Pan and zoom